Victor Trumper: Recognition

 Trumper was named a Wisden Cricketer of the Year in 1903.

-He was awarded Life Membership of the New South Wales Rugby League in 1914.

-In the 1963 edition of Wisden Cricketers' Almanack, Trumper was selected by Neville Cardus as one of the Six Giants of the Wisden Century.
+In the 1963 edition of Wisden Cricketers' Almanack, he was selected by Neville Cardus as one of the Six Giants of the Wisden Century.
 This was a special commemorative selection requested by Wisden for its 100th edition.
-The other five players chosen were Sydney Barnes, Don Bradman, W. G. Grace, Jack Hobbs and Tom Richardson.
+The other five players chosen were Sydney Barnes, Don Bradman, W. G. Grace, Jack Hobbs, and Tom Richardson.

-In 1981 he was honoured on a postage stamp issued by Australia Post depicting a cartoon image by Tony Rafty.

-In 1996 he was made one of the ten inaugural inductees into the Australian Cricket Hall of Fame, the others being Fred Spofforth, John Blackham, Clarrie Grimmett, Bill Ponsford, Sir Donald Bradman, Bill O'Reilly, Keith Miller, Ray Lindwall, and Dennis Lillee.
+In 1981, Trumper was honoured on a postage stamp issued by Australia Post, depicting a cartoon image by Tony Rafty.
+In 1996, he was one of the ten inaugural inductees into the Australian Cricket Hall of Fame, the others being Fred Spofforth, Jack Blackham, Clarrie Grimmett, Bill Ponsford, Don Bradman, Bill O'Reilly, Keith Miller, Ray Lindwall, and Dennis Lillee.

-The Sydney Cricket Ground Trust announced on 12 June 2008 that the new grandstand on the old hill at the SCG was to be named in Trumper's honour.

-On 2 November 2008 the SCG Trust hosted the first 'Victor Trumper Day', a sporting and cultural retrospective organised by Sydney school teacher David Strange to honour the life of Trumper on the 131st anniversary of his birth.
-Former internationals and celebrities including Greg Matthews, Stuart MacGill, Greg Page, Mick Molloy and Tim Farriss wore slatted pads, sausage gloves and 1907 skull caps to recreate the Golden Age of cricket and raise money for charity in Trumper's name.

-On 30 September 2009, Victor Trumper was one of five new members announced as part of the growing class of the ICC Cricket Hall of Fame.
-On 4 January 2010, he was formally inducted into the Hall of Fame.

 Trumper Park Oval in Paddington, New South Wales is named in his honour, as is the Trumper Pavilion at Chatswood Oval.

+In a CricketArchive profile, writer Dave Livermore says: "in the judgement of all who saw him, Trumper stands amongst the greats, as much for the style and grace with which he batted as much as the number of runs he scored".